Dhruv1777/Spotify-Top-Songs-Analysis/README.md

 ### Random Forest Model:

-Before changing anything else, I want to see how changing the nature of the model will impact the predictons.
-Going away from multivariate models, I am trying out a random foresy model with 100 trees:
+Before changing anything else, I want to see how changing the nature of the model will impact the predictions.
+Going away from multivariate models, I am trying out a random forest regression model with 100 trees.
+This could help garner more insights that we would otherwise miss out on as it can handle multicollinearity much better (such as that may exist with energy, loudness, and acousticness), as well as help capture non-linear relationships.

 ![Random_Forest_Summary.jpg](./images/Random_Forest_Summary.jpg)

+We perform much better on the R squared (OOB) value of 0.2035, which means that the model explains about 20.35% of the variance in popularity.
+However, on the flip side, we also have a very high OOB prediction error (MSE).
+This is as high as 201.0056 which is not good at all considering the range of the dependent variable, 'popularity' is only 0-100!
+This indicates a high deviation of the predicted values from the true values and also implies that the model would not do well on new, unseen data.

 Also of note is the variable importance graph derived from the random forest model: